-In commercial real estate every client will have different needs and timing factors that apply to sales and leasing activity.
-Those agents that build long term relationships will find greater opportunity for listings and commissions.
+In commercial real estate, every client will have different needs and timing factors that apply to sales and leasing activity.
+Those agents that build long-term relationships will find greater opportunity for listings and commissions.
 Whilst the concept is simple, many agents struggle with the discipline behind the idea.

 Staying in touch with clients is a strategy and requires a system of relevant contact.
-In many cases it takes about 3 or 4 approaches to a client or prospect before you will get a meeting.
-Beyond that meeting the relationship has to be built.
+In many cases, it takes about 3 or 4 approaches to a client or prospect before you will get a meeting.
+Beyond that meeting, the relationship has to be built.

-Given that the activity cycle in commercial real estate is so long, it can be months or years before the prospect or client is ready to do something about property.
+Given that the activity cycle in commercial real estate is so long, it can be months or years before the prospect or client is ready to do something about a property.
 Top agents stay with the client relationship for the long term.
-As part of that process you will need to know your client’s needs and focus factors when it comes to upcoming property changes.
+As part of that process, you will need to know your client’s needs and focus factors when it comes to upcoming property changes.

 Here are some ideas to help you with your client contact processes:

 - Your database is quite an important factor in your ongoing contact system.
 Take ownership of the process.
 You are the best person to enter and edit your activities into your database.
-In that way you will commit to the follow-up process and know what you have in the pipeline of ongoing opportunity.
-Each day the database can build and be shaped for the business that you require.
+In that way, you will commit to the follow-up process and know what you have in the pipeline of ongoing opportunity.
+Each day the database can build and be shaped by the business that you require.

 - Get to know the right people in a personal way.
 Over time you want to be able to make a telephone call and get through to them directly and easily.
 To achieve this level of access it takes time to build the trust with these people.